Solmira-Linux/SolmiraLinux/README.md

 You can build an ISO through the Codeberg repository, which will allow you to receive the latest updates.

 You can also build the ISO through the GitHub mirror, but there is a chance for this mirror to not be properly updated, so always use Codeberg if you can.

+## System Requirements
+These are the recommended system requirements to build a Solmira Linux image:
+- Arch Linux (Kernel version 6.12+ recommended)
+- Fast internet connection (Ethernet recommended)

+Of course, you can also use any other Arch-based distro like EndeavourOS to build this image.

 ### Prerequisites